nickredding/cordova-plugin-apple-watch-link/README.md

 * Set the bundle version and bundle version (short) to 1.0.0 for both the watchOS app and extension.

+* Set the Swift Language Version to 5 under Build Settings for the iOS app (ignore the warning message about the project containing Swift Version 3 code)

 * Accept Xcode recommendations to update project settings.

 Now add the watchOS app and extension files.